-(z) Segment Reporting
+(aa) Segment Reporting

 The Group's chief operating decision maker has been identified as the Chief Executive Officer, who reviews consolidated results when making decisions about allocating resources and assessing performance of the Group.
-The Group does not distinguish between markets or segments for the purpose of internal reporting.
-Hence, the Group has only one operating segment.
+For the purpose of internal reporting and management's operation review, the Company's Chief Executive Officer and management personnel do not segregate the Company's business by product or service lines.
+All product and service categories are viewed as in one and the only operating segment.
+In addition, the Group does not distinguish between market segments.
 As the Group's assets and liabilities are substantially located in the PRC, substantially all revenues are earned and substantially all expenses are incurred in the PRC, no geographical segments are presented.

-(aa) Statutory Reserves
+(bb) Statutory Reserves